aws-samples/aws-last-mile-delivery-hyperlocal/docs/components/03-location-service.md

 An ElasticSeach cluster enables us to store drivers' location and status updates in an indexed format, so we can perform complicated geo-queries and build isochrones in the future phases.

 We define one index, `driver-location`, with an initial mapping for a `location` field as `geo_point` type.
-This initial mapping setup is performed in a custom resource lambda function and is ran once the ES Domain has been deployed and available (see `packages/live-data-chache` ESSetup construct and lambda implementation).
+This initial mapping setup is performed in a custom resource lambda function and is ran once the OPENSEARCH Domain has been deployed and available (see `packages/live-data-chache` ESSetup construct and lambda implementation).

 The index holds the following data structure:
 * _id: \<driverId\> `string`